ldellisola/ITBA/BIE-AAG/08 - Pushdown Automata.md

 - If $\delta(q,a,\alpha) \neq \empty$ and $\delta(q,a,\beta) \neq \empty$ and $\alpha \neq \beta$ then $\alpha$ is not a prefix of $\beta$ and vice versa.
 - If $\delta(q,a,\alpha) \neq \empty$ and $\delta(q,\epsilon, \beta) \ne \empty$ then $\alpha$ is not a prefix of $\beta$ and vice versa.

+ A simpler way to see this is that if two transitions from the same state use them same input symbol, then they must use a different pushdown store string and they can't be a prefix or suffix of each other.

+### Construction

 Using the top-down method we can construct a deterministic PDA.
 To do this we need to prepare our CFG $G$ first.
 This algorithm takes a CFG $G = (N,\Sigma,P,S)$ where all the rules are in the form:
 $$
 \array{A \rarr a\alpha & a\in \Sigma, \alpha \in (\Sigma\cup N)^*}